quinceyfreeman/testing/Styling Conventions.md

 ```

 ## Color Scheme
 The initial color theme for the website can be viewed below.
+This is subject to change as progress is made to the website and feedback is received from the stakeholders.

 ![](https://i.imgur.com/PqPICq8.png)